SwineHerd21/deep-chip/README.md

 # Deep-Chip

-Deep-Chip is a desktop CHIP-8 interpreter with real-time state inspection made with Rust and [egui](https://github.com/emilk/egui).
+Deep-Chip is a desktop CHIP-8 interpreter with real-time debug UI made with Rust and [egui](https://github.com/emilk/egui).

 ![Showcase (an older version)](octotitle.gif)
 (The gif is from an older version, the current UI looks differently)